Skip resolutions for something better

 Think of yourself as an athlete who, while they can’t control the outcome of the competition, can choose how much effort they put in to training.
 Their intention, in every moment, is to give their absolute best.

-Resolutions are just a bit too demanding.
+Sometimes New Year’s resolutions are just a bit too demanding.
 There’s no room for failure.
 Having a theme or word is a gentler approach, more forgiving.
-So instead, you could give 2021 its very own theme.
+So instead, you could give 2023 its very own theme.

-Melinda Gates advocates this approach, which has been picked up by many and gained momentum.
-In recent years, she’s chosen “gentle”, “spacious”, “grace” and “shine”.
+Melinda Gates has advocated this approach, which has been picked up by many and gained momentum.
+In recent years, she’s chosen ‘gentle’, ‘spacious’, ‘grace’ and ‘shine’.

-It’s a positive alternative to resolutions when the future’s unpredictable.
+Setting a word of the year is a positive alternative to New Year's resolutions, especially when the future’s unpredictable.

 Medium-term goals take a bit more forward thinking, but are doable: building up your emergency fund, or shedding your debt to save a house deposit more quickly.